 - Uni of California-Sfrancisco (2010), Medical Anthropology

-- digital health literacy and access to telehealth
+- digital health literacy

-- Spanish-speaking (im)migrant populations
+- Spanish-speaking and other underserved populations

 - COVID-19 Communication From Seven Health Care Institutions in North Texas for English- and Spanish-Speaking Cancer Patients: Mixed Method Website Study.